The latest foldable phone comes courtesy of Energizer

-Phone manufacturers like Huawei and Samsung have already launched foldable phones this month, and joining them is now battery manufacturer Energizer.
+Phone manufacturers including Huawei and Samsung have already launched foldable phones this month, and now battery manufacturer Energizer is joining the fray.

-At MWC 2019 in Barcelona, the company launched a slew of new phones including the Power Max 8100S which looks intriguing.
-That said, it probably won't pose much competition to the Samsung Galaxy Fold or Huawei Mate X.
+The company launched a slew of new phones at MWC 2019 in Barcelona, including the folding Power Max 8100S.
+It looks intriguing, although it probably won't pose much competition to the Samsung Galaxy Fold or Huawei Mate X.

 - Check out all the latest announcements from MWC 2019